-High potassium foods have been well documented to protect against hypertension, osteoporosis, and kidney stones.
-It has also been associated with less cardiovascular disease and other heart problems.
-It is well known to doctors that a poor potassium level can cause arrhythmias (irregular heart beats) in the heart.
-However, it is not as well known that it can also reduce the heart's mechanical function – its ability to pump blood.
-And it is not well known that the poor potassium level results in increased free radical formation.
+High potassium foods protect against hypertension, osteoporosis, and kidney stones, as shown in multiple studies.
+Also, people eating high potassium foods have less cardiovascular disease and other heart problems.
+Doctors know well that a poor potassium level can cause arrhythmias (irregular heart beats) in the heart.
+However, few doctors know that a poor potassium level can also reduce the heart's mechanical function – its ability to pump blood.
+And even fewer of them know that the poor potassium level results in increased free radical formation.

 How Does A Poor Potassium Sodium Ratio Cause Heart Problems?

 Dr. Young in an editorial (1) from 2006 discusses the implications of the article we discussed in the last post.
-It has been shown in animals and in humans that too high a level of sodium or too low a level of potassium causes the ventricle to function poorly.
-This is because the ventricle does not relax as fully, or as fast, as when potassium and sodium are at a proper level.
-The result is less filling of the ventricle, and less blood that can be pumped through the blood vessels.
+Animal and human studies show that too high a level of sodium, or too low a level of potassium, causes the ventricle to function poorly.
+Specifically, this is because the ventricle does not relax as fully, or as fast, as when potassium and sodium are at a proper level.
+As a result, the ventricle does not fill with blood, and less blood pumped through the blood vessels.

-In the article discussed in the last post, this decreased function of the ventricle from inadequate potassium was associated with increased free radical (ROS) formation.
-In 1992 Dr. Young had shown that improved potassium levels reduced free radical levels in the cell.
+In the article discussed in the last post, this decreased function of the ventricle from inadequate potassium had an association with increased free radical (ROS) formation.
+In 1992 Dr. Young showed that improved potassium levels reduce free radical levels in the cell.